Issier/lad-watch/README.md

 ## Setup
 Lad watch requires three secrets:
 - RIOT_TOKEN: A Riot Games API key
-- DISCORD_TOKEN: A Discord API token
+- DISCORD_TOKEN: A Discord API token configured for the bot
 - CHANNEL_ID: The name of the Discord channel where the alert should be posted

 The project is currently configured to require gcloud access as the champion images are stored in a private GCloud bucket.